Stephen D. Lockey, Jr, MD Lectureship: Investing Together in Our Future

 |2017||Nizar Jarjour, MD||Severe Asthma Exacerbations: Mechanisms, Sequelae and Management|

-If you wish to honor Dr. Lockey, please consider a gift to the AAAAI Foundation and Stephen D. Lockey Jr., MD, FAAAAI Lectureship Fund.
-A donation in any amount can be dedicated to this effort.
-The Lockey Family will be notified of your gift, and your name will be listed as a donor to this fund in the Annual Report of the AAAAI Foundation.
+Dr. Lockey's Lectureship was sunsetted in 2017.
+If you wish to contribute in his honor, please make your donations to the AAAAI Foundation's GAIN Campaign, to fund research that leads to the prevention and cure of asthma and allergic and immunologic disease.
+Dr. Lockey's Family will be notified of your gift in memory, and your name will be listed as a donor in the Annual Report of the AAAAI Foundation.
 Your donation makes a difference.
 We appreciate your support and your commitment to our specialty.

 To make a contribution by phone call the AAAAI Foundation Office at (414) 272-6071.